 Can I use the CART transcript to create the closed captions for the recording of event?

-CART captioning provides live, on-site communication access to individuals who are Deaf or Hard of Hearing.
+CART captioning provides live communication access to individuals who are Deaf or Hard of Hearing or for public access.
 A CART transcript is not an exact verbatim transcript and is not suitable for closed captioning without additional post-production work, including the insertion of time codes and text editing (e.g. correcting spelling errors, adding environmental sounds, etc.).
 DoIT provides additional information on creating accessible videos/media.

 Funding Captioning/Communication Access Realtime Translation (CART) Service Costs